logos-maker/ikiGUI/README.md

 ikigui_get_events()          // gets the window events like mouseclicks and so on. ikigui_update_window()       // updates the graphics in the plugin window.

+ikigui_image_empty()    // Creates an empty image.
+Allocates memory. ikigui_draw_gradient()  // Fill image with gradient ikigui_draw_solid()     // Fill an image with single color
-ikigui_bmp_include()   // Imports BMP graphics that are included, to be used as graphics. ikigui_fill_bg()       // Draws a background color to an image.
+ikigui_bmp_include()    // Imports BMP graphics that are included, to be used as graphics.
+Allocates memory. ikigui_fill_bg()        // Draws a background color to an image.
 The source and destination is the same image.
 ```

 ## Roadmap